 Virtual Commonwealth Classes and Learning

-Commonwealth’s extraordinary teachers adapted our rigorous curriculum to the online format in the spring of 2020 in light of the pandemic, and they have been iterating on their classroom successes ever since to ensure students receive the caliber of instruction that defines a Commonwealth education.
+Commonwealth’s extraordinary teachers adapted our rigorous curriculum to the online format in light of the pandemic, and they have been iterating on their classroom successes ever since to ensure students receive the caliber of instruction that defines a Commonwealth education.
+For the 2020-2021 academic year, we plan to offer concurrent classes, with a combination of students who are physically in the classroom and online simultaneously.

 Remote classes are taught in the Virtual Commonwealth “building” via a personalized overlay onto the Zoom platform.

-Teachers use our existing systems—Gmail and parts of the Google educational suite such as Google Drive, Google Docs, Google Classroom, and Google Hangouts—to communicate lessons and expectations, including the mode of learning for each lesson (i.e., synchronous or asynchronous).
+Teachers use our existing systems—Gmail and parts of the Google educational suite such as Google Drive, Google Docs, Google Classroom, and Google Hangouts—to communicate lessons and expectations.
 In advance of each lesson, teachers provide students with any necessary instructions, links, and learning materials.
 We encourage students to reach out to their teachers proactively if they have questions or an assignment is unclear.
 In addition, teachers may set up office hours during a set period or arrange for remote conversations with students as needed or desired.

 Lessons themselves can take many forms, and teachers will use a range of tools and techniques to facilitate learning and interaction.
 To gain a sense of the type of learning activities students will experience during remote learning lessons, here are three possible examples: